B2B deals involve multiple stakeholders, complex org structures, and long decision cycles.

 Tips for empowering your internal champions

 A champion can only be effective if they have the right support from you.
-While you should always tailor your help to the specific person and situation, here are some ways to empower them:
+Tailor your support to each champion's needs.
+Common approaches include:

-• Customizable sales resources: Don't just send generic PDFs.
+Customizable sales resources: Provide flexible materials your champions can customize.
 Give your champions flexible materials – like interactive slides or customizable documents – that they can adapt to make specific points or address particular concerns within their company.

 Supercharging champions with Gem-E